vovanec/supervisor_checks/README.md

                             Check name.
       -g PROCESS_GROUP, --process-group PROCESS_GROUP
                             Supervisor process group name.
-      -p PORT, --port PORT  HTTP port to query.
+      -p PORT, --port PORT  TCP port to query.
 Can be integer or regular expression which will be used to extract port from a process name.
       -t TIMEOUT, --timeout TIMEOUT